35 Israeli hostages have returned home — but 13 families are still waiting

 The living hostages, Bar Avraham Kuperstein, Evyatar David, Yosef-Chaim Ohana, Segev Kalfon, Avinatan Or, Elkana Bohbot, Maxim Herkin, Nimrod Cohen, Matan Zangauker, David Cunio, Eitan Horn, Matan Angrest, Eitan Mor, Gali Berman, Ziv Berman, Omri Miran, Alon Ohel, Guy Gilboa-Dalal, Rom Braslavski, and Ariel Cunio were brought home.

-The agreement signed last week stipulated that all Israeli hostages must be released within 72 hours of the Israeli government approving the deal.
+The agreement signed between Israel and Hamas stipulated that all Israeli hostages must be released within 72 hours of the Israeli government approving the deal.
 If any of the remains of the deceased hostages couldn’t be recovered within that time period, Hamas would be required to provide Israel with any information it has on the location of the remains.
-It is unclear as of yet if there will be an Israeli response to the failure to return some of the deceased hostages.
 A task force involving the deal mediators and the Red Cross is set to work to ensure all the remains are recovered.

 TEL AVIV - OCTOBER 13: People react as they watch the hostage release live stream at Hostages Square on October 13, 2025 in Tel Aviv, Israel.
 The ceasefire deal between Israel and Hamas has brought an end to the two years of war that followed the attacks of Oct.
 7, 2023.
 A condition of the deal was the immediate return of 48 hostages held in Gaza, around 20 of whom were believed to be alive.
 (Photo by Chris McGrath/Getty Images)